runtimeverification/algorand-verification/README.md

 - `zify.v`: definitions for using the `lia` arithmetic tactic for MathComp from [mczify](https://github.com/pi8027/mczify)
 - `R_util.v`: auxiliary lemmas on real numbers
 - `fmap_ext.v`: auxiliary definitions and results on finite maps
-- `local_state.v`: definition of Algorand local node state
-- `global_state.v`: definition of Algorand global system state
-- `algorand_model.v`: definition of the Algorand transition system, along with helper functions and facts
+- `algorand_model.v`: definition of the Algorand local state, global state, and transition system, along with helper functions and facts
 - `safety_helpers.v`: helper functions and lemmas used when proving safety of the transition system
 - `quorums.v`: definitions and hypotheses about quorums of nodes
 - `safety.v`: statement and complete formal proof of safety for the transition system